Current ASA MeetingAcoustics in Focus

 TECHNICAL PROGRAM AND SPECIAL SESSIONS

-• Lightning Round sessions (no abstracts required) consist of a rapid sequence of brief (5-minute) live talks.
-Those wishing to present in this format must register with the session chair in advance.
+• Lightning Round sessions consist of a rapid sequence of brief (5-minute) live talks followed by periods of live discussion.

-• Panel Discussions feature up to 7 invited discussion leaders who may give short presentations, answer questions, and lead discussions on topics chosen by the Technical Committees.
+• Panel Discussions feature up to 7 invited discussion leaders who may give short presentations, answer questions, and lead discussions.

-• Tutorial sessions are centered on one or more invited tutorial presentations not limited to 15 minutes followed by questions and discussions among attendees.
+• Tutorial sessions are centered on one or more invited tutorial presentations followed by questions and discussions among attendees.

 SPECIAL SESSIONS, ORGANIZERS, AND DESCRIPTIVE SENTENCES

 The Committee on Women in Acoustics (WIA) sponsors Dependent Care Subsidies to help offset dependent care costs associated with virtually attending “Acoustics in Focus”, the upcoming ASA meeting.
 Meeting attendees are eligible to apply if they plan to present a paper at “Acoustics in Focus” or hold a leadership position in ASA.
 Each subsidy will be approximately $500 with four awards anticipated.
 Both men and women may apply.
 Applicants should submit a single PDF file (named <last name>_ <first name>_DepCare.pdf) that contains the following: name, contact information/affiliation, title of presentation or leadership role and main technical committee(s), a paragraph describing current and past involvement with ASA, a paragraph describing how subsidy would offset dependent care expenses while attending the “Acoustics in Focus” (including other sources of available funding), Submit materials by e-mail to Christina Zhou, firstname.lastname@example.org Deadline for receipt of applications is 15 May 2021.